 - Property with mixed residential and non-residential use can qualify for lower Stamp Duty rates

 Whether you are looking for a secluded cottage for greater privacy, space for your family, or to start a smallholding, there’s no shortage of reasons to look for a dream property with acres of land.
 And while buying property with land isn’t as straightforward as other property purchases, the results can be immensely rewarding.

 In this guide we’ll take you through some of the quirks and potential pitfalls that come with the buying process to help you make the right decisions.

 What you can do with your land

-Buying land for farmland or developing a site are two of the biggest reasons for buying properties with land are to keep animals or develop the site.
+Buying land for farmland or developing a site are two of the biggest reasons for buying land.
 And while both are definitely possible, there is a lot to consider before beginning a purchase.